KevinnZou/compose-webview-multiplatform/README.md

 > This library is built using the [compose multiplatform library template](https://github.com/KevinnZou/compose-multiplatform-library-template).
 > It supports automatic package publishing, documentation, and code style checking.

-This library can be considered as the Multiplatform version of [Accompanist Web library](https://github.com/google/accompanist/tree/main/web).
+This library can be considered as the Multiplatform version of [Compose WebView library](https://github.com/KevinnZou/compose-webview).
 It provides the basic WebView functionalities for JetBrains Compose Multiplatform, which supports loading URLs, HTML, and post data.
 Currently, it supports the platforms of Android, iOS, and Desktop.

 * The Android implementation of this library relies on the web module from the [Accompanist Library](https://github.com/google/accompanist/tree/main/web).